Shaun-L/pyramyd-takehome/README.md

   - More control over which fields influence similarity.
 - **Cons**:
   - Field-by-field encoding is less effective than holistic context.
+  - Had a static threshold that was tuned through empirical testing.
+Turned out to be inneffective over a variety of different test cases do to the data's variability.
   - Weights need tuning, and performance can vary based on missing values or inconsistent field quality.
   - Less resilient to multi-field semantics (e.g., a feature mentioned only in `pros_list` would be ignored).